I believe that acupuncture should be

 How many treatments will I need?

 If we are dealing with a simple acute problem, we may be looking at 4-6 treatments.
-For something complex and chronic we may be looking at 6-10 treatments to begin to feel better.
+For something complex and persistent we may be looking at 6-10 treatments to begin to feel better.
 Ideally you will come twice a week or once a week to begin with, and then look to space these treatments out.
 To stay on top of a complaint you may be recommended to attend monthly thereafter.

 Acupuncture works cumulatively, so when trying to initially remedy a complaint you may feel a little better after the first treatment, then a little more better after the second, etc. What you don’t want to happen is to wait for that slight benefit after the first treatment to wane and go back to square one before coming back, otherwise you are not getting any of that cumulative benefit.
 Acupuncture doesn’t work for everything and everyone, and if after a few treatments you’re not feeling any benefit at all, I will be honest with you and advise you that you may want to spend your money on a different therapy instead.